Ramdasia: Demographics

-Ramdasia Diaspora and Guru Ravidass Temples and Gurdwaras
+Ramdasia diaspora and religious buildings

 Ramdasia Sikh diaspora alongside Ravidassia from doaba emigrated from India and Pakistan is significant.
 Emigration from the Punjab began before and after the 19th century, with many Ravidasia/Ramdasia Sikhs settling in Europe, and also a large Ravidasia/Ramdasia Sikhs population in North America mainly in United States and the Canada.

 There is sizeable population of Ravidasia/Ramdasia Sikhs in Oceania as well.

-Today they have presence in every major city of world where they have also established Guru Ravidass Gurdwaras and Sikh Temples.